What Is Gene Therapy?

 Undergoing Gene Therapy and Other Mesothelioma Treatments

 Clinical trials are currently accepting patients diagnosed with mesothelioma to test out gene therapy treatments.
-Contact our Patient Advocates today to learn more about the new, emerging mesothelioma treatment.
+Contact our Patient Advocates today at (866) 608-8933 to learn more about this emerging mesothelioma treatment.

 Can gene therapy be used to treat mesothelioma?

 Yes.
 In clinical trials, mesothelioma specialists are using gene therapy as a third line of treatment against mesothelioma.
 Gene therapy, when used in combination with primary mesothelioma treatment methods such as surgery, chemotherapy, or radiation, can help halt the spread and growth of mesothelioma tumors.

 To learn more about gene therapy or find a clinical trial near you, contact our Patient Advocates at (866) 608-8933.
 They can help connect you with a doctor and answer any ongoing questions you might have.

 Unfortunately, yes.
 Like most other mesothelioma treatment options, there are side effects of gene therapy.
 Common side effects resemble cold or flu symptoms, and typically ease after 24-48 hours after treatment.